charleslcsantos/sass-responsive-pack/README.md

 and now you can use them.

-For example, if you need some behavior in desktop screens, you just need:
+For example, if you need some behavior in desktop screens, you just need use:

 ```scss
 .card {